pnp/cli-microsoft365/docs/manual/docs/cmd/spo/list/list-webhook-list.md

 ## Remarks

-To get information about a list, you have to first connect to a SharePoint Online site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.
+To list all webhooks for a list, you have to first connect to a SharePoint Online site using the [spo connect](../connect.md) command, eg. `spo connect https://contoso.sharepoint.com`.

 ## Examples